 The Michigan House of Representatives has passed a religious freedom bill that might potentially allow emergency medical personnel to exercise religious objections to treating gay patients.

-Michigan has passed a law exempting emergency medical personnel from treating gay people.
+The state of Michigan has enacted a bill that specifically provides emergency medical personnel with a blanket exemption from treating gay patients.

 On 4 December 2014, the Michigan House of Representatives passed